-The Brandeis Counseling Center (BCC) is staffed by psychologists, social workers and psychiatrists under the direction of Joy von Steiger, PhD.
+The Brandeis Counseling Center (BCC) is staffed by psychologists, social workers and psychiatrists under the direction of Gilbert Hinga, Interim Director.
 Approximately 20 clinicians work full or part time at the center.

 We are committed to multicultural awareness as essential to understanding the dilemmas that bring students to counseling.
-Within a “relaxed psychodynamic” frame, we are informed by developmental, relational and family systems, CBT-DBT and biological approaches.
+Our theoretical frameworks are informed by developmental, relational and family systems, CBT-DBT and biological approaches.